Zohn Ahl: Gameplay

 The game is played between either two players or two equal teams.
 Each side begins with half the counters and its awl at its own space 1, the awls moving in opposite directions, one side clockwise, the other counterclockwise (see illustration).
-A player throws the four stick dice and moves their awl the indicated number of spaces, and if appropriate, throws again (see table).
+A player throws the four staves and moves their awl the indicated number of spaces, and if appropriate, throws again (see table).
 The fact that "throwing" is said to go around the circle counterclockwise (which would be meaningless in alternate turns) may indicate that, when playing in teams, all players on one side throw and move, followed by all players on the other side in their turn.

-The four two-sided stick dice, one with a specially marked flat side (sahe, "green"), can fall in eight possible configurations, yielding the indicated values:
+The four two-sided staves, one with a specially marked flat side (sahe, "green"), can fall in eight possible configurations, yielding the indicated values:

 ("+" means "and throw again".
 "NA" mean "not applicable"; the throw is not possible.)

 When a player lands on their space 20, the near bank of the "creek," they "fall in": their side loses one counter and the awl is returned to the beginning space 1.
 (Note that an opponent's space 20 is the far side of the creek, and safe.)
 Likewise when a player lands on their opponent's awl, the opponent is "whipped" back to their space 1, and loses one counter.
 The "dry branch" spaces have no special effect, and function just as any other space.

-When a player completes a full circuit with their awl, they win one counter, and continues around in the same direction, moving the full value of their throw.
+When a player completes a full circuit with their awl, they win one counter, and continue around in the same direction, moving the full value of their throw.
 If, however, their throw causes them to land on their space 40, they fall into the creek and are returned to space 1, losing one counter.

-The game is won when one side wins all the counters.
+When one side wins all the counters, they have won the game.

+It is possible, but not definitely known, that Lizzie Magie who devised the game later marketed as Monopoly was partly inspired by the board of Zohn Ahl, and used it for a game with very different rules.